-If a part-time employee becomes a full-time employee, he/she will receive seniority credit based on the number of hours worked since the most recent date of employment divided by the full-time equivalent.
+Seniority for a part time employee will be calculated based on the number of hours worked divided by 1820, for all time spent in the bargaining unit, as defined above.
+If a part-time employee becomes a full-time employee, he/she will receive seniority credit based on the number of hours worked since the most recent date of employment.